Get instant quote

 What is bridging in FDM?

+In some cases, there is an exception to this overhang rule.
 Hot material can be stretched short distances between two points of a print.
 This method is known as bridging.
 Bridging allows parts to be printed without support materials and with minimal sagging.
-If a bridge is over 5 mm long, support structures are required if you’re hoping to achieve an accurate surface finish.
+If a bridge is over 5 mm long, support structures are required if you’re working on an accurate surface finish.

 Curious about the price and material options for FDM?